Disciplinary Regulations

 A suspension may occur at the end of one probationary term for the following regular academic term(s) (the next fall or spring semester).
 Suspensions may be imposed on a student for the following situations:

-- An academically suspended student may be reviewed for readmission to The College at Mid-America after an absence of one semester.
+• An academically suspended student may be reviewed for readmission to Mid-America College after an absence of one semester.

 Dismissal